-All fees and hours of issuance for a marriage license may vary by county.
+The fees and hours of issuance for a marriage license may vary by county.

 The person solemnizing the marriage must return the original marriage license to the County Clerk or County Recorder as applicable within 10 days of the date of the ceremony.
 Addresses should be on the county site.

 You will NOT receive a copy of your marriage license after you have been married unless you request and pay for a certified copy from the County Clerk or County Recorder as applicable.